direktiv/direktiv/scripts/api/api.md

 GET /api/namespaces/{namespace}/tree/{workflow}?op=metrics-successful
 ```

-Get metrics of a workflow, where the instance was successful
+Get metrics of a workflow, where the instance was successful.

 #### Parameters